git-for-windows/git-for-windows.github.io/FAQ.md

 More information here: [Git for Windows' prerequisites](https://git-for-windows.github.io/requirements.html).

+## Is there an MSI for installation via Group Policy?

+There is currently no MSI package; there is an exe installer and a portable package.
+You are welcome to contribute a Pull Request that packages a new installer.
+Have a look at https://github.com/robmen/gitsetup/issues/1 for an existing attempt.

+In the meantime you could try:

+ * using the portable package
+ * deploying the exe installer with System Center Configuration Manager
+ * deploying the portable package via a script
+ * deploying the <a href="https://chocolatey.org/packages/git">Chocolatey package</a> via Puppet (or something similar)

 ## Should I upgrade to a newer Git for Windows version?

 In general, yes: it is a good idea to stay up-to-date.